-This article describes Usage Report types and how to view and use the resulting data.
+This article describes usage report types and how to view and use the resulting data.

 In this article:

-The Usage Report provides reporting for the two (2) key metrics of your account: events and visitors.
+The usage report provides reporting for the two (2) key metrics of your account: events and visitors.
 This data allows you to analyze how your visitor and event metrics are utilized by various Tealium services in your account and how the usage has varied over time.
-The Usage Report also helps estimate costs for data usage so that you can make informed decisions about your implementation.
+The usage report also helps estimate costs for data usage so that you can make informed decisions about your implementation.

-In the sidebar, click Data Supply Chain > Usage Reports for an account-level view specific to the profile you are logged in as.
+Go to Data Supply Chain > Usage Reports for an account-level view specific to the profile you are logged in as.
 The default dashboard view varies depending on which profile you are logged into.

 Use the following steps to view a usage report for a profile: